 Most of us move through our daily lives merely “looking”, that is, using our eyes simply for the practical task of completing our daily routines without too much drama.
 We rarely really take the time to SEE the many miracles that are constantly unfolding before us.
 In this sense, photography has been a gift of “sight” in that it has forced me to engage my senses on a much deeper level than ever before.
 I feel like I have embarked on a very rewarding and, indeed, endless journey to make myself really SEE as much of the world and all of its amazing details as I can before my lights eventually go out.

-I photograph both in color and in monochrome, although I am very partial to the latter as black and white images–without the distraction of color–often tend to help me focus on what I consider the essential compositional elements and, therefore, the ultimate message behind the image.
+I photograph both in color and in monochrome, although I am very partial to the latter as black and white images–without the distraction of color–often tend to help me focus on what I consider the essential compositional elements and, therefore, the ultimate message and mood behind the image.

 My first exploration into the world of photography occurred in the late 60s or early 70s as a curious, snotty-faced pre-teen with unkempt hair and too-short trousers as I tried to tape a Brownie box camera to the eyepiece of my Sears telescope to get pictures of the Moon.
 Blurry, white blobs were the result, but it was all very exciting nonetheless.

 Later, throughout my younger years, I nearly always had a camera with me as I and my friends explored the myriad mysteries of the magical big-sky American Southwest—we hiked and ran the trails, challenged ourselves with cross-state long-distance treks, climbed the cliffs and mountains, explored the slot canyons, skied when the winter snows arrived and even spiraled up over the Painted Desert in our hang gliders, lifted by booming thermals to cloud base.